-The Group has reopened all its stores and has restored store operations from the first week of June as permitted by the Government and Local/Regulatory authorities, with controlled movement, maintaining social distancing, taking appropriate and stringent hygiene measures and following the directions of regulatory authorities.
+The outbreak of corona virus (COVID-19) pandemic globally and in India is causing significant disturbance and slowdown of economic activity.
+The Group's operations and revenue during the period were impacted due to COVID-19.
+The current "second wave" that has significantly increased the number of cases in India has led to suspension of operations and closure of certain stores due to regional / local restrictions in areas with a significant number of COVID-19 cases.
+This unprecedented disruption continues to impact the business and financial results.
+The Group has been taking various precautionary measures to protect its employees, customers and society at large, like controlled movement, maintaining social distancing, taking appropriate and stringent hygiene measures and following the directions of government/ regulatory authorities.
 The Group believes that the pandemic is not likely to impact the carrying value of its assets.
 The Group continues to closely monitor the developments and possible effects that may result from the current pandemic, on its financial condition, liquidity and operations and is actively working to minimize the impact of this unprecedented situation.
 As the situation is continuously evolving, the eventual impact may be different from the estimates made as of the date of approval of these consolidated financial statement.